PawanEpisode/EASYWAY--AI-Powered-App/README.md

 - Inside transformations dynamically generated routes consist of updated routes
 - Also transformation routes consist of **add** url parameters
 - Created all the pages components for these specific routes
+- Clerk Installation for User Management , Authentication
+- Setup Clerk Authentication of application
+- Created Signin & Signup folder to consist of Optional catch-all route segment(Dynamic routes)
+- UserButton added to HomePage to check if user is logged in
+- changes in .env.local file
+-
 ## Getting Started

 First, run the development server: